dwoodjr/drexel-courses/GMAP 395/Module 4/GMAP 395 - ASN 4 - Brief.md

 > [!info] Assignment Overview
 > In this final module assignment, students will:
 >
-> 1. Integrate **at least three (3)** post-processing effects into their project using Unity's URP Post-Processing system.
+> 1. Integrate **at least two (2)** post-processing effects into their project using Unity's URP Post-Processing system.
 > 2. Control **one post-processing effect dynamically** through C# scripting (such as adjusting bloom intensity, vignette strength, or depth of field focus).
-> 3. Implement **Cinemachine** to create dynamic, player-responsive camera movements and transitions.
+> 3. Implement **Cinemachine** to create dynamic camera movements and transitions.
 > 4. Present their work within their ongoing project scene and document the process in a README file.

 ---